Ecommerce websites are popping up all around us. Are all of them successful? No. Most fail. But why?

 Beacon is a collaborative design project selling posters for good.
 The website looks like an online art gallery.
 The products are displayed like actual posters hanging on a wall.
 The design is simple with very little text and no unnecessary menus.

 Scrolling through the Packwire homepage is an exciting adventure where you don’t know what is going to pop up next.
 The design features are completely different than any other site.
 There are fun pop-ups and sliders covering the whole website.
-Packwire built a sexy website for a very unsexy business.
+Packwire have built a sexy website for a very unsexy business.

 10. Caroline Z Hurley: